 Graduate applicants to dentistry: We encourage graduate applicants to apply to study dentistry.
 Graduate applicants do not normally have to satisfy the usual A/AS-level or other entry requirements (eg you are not expected to have AAA at A-level at the first attempt).
 The minimum entry requirement is a pass at A/AS-level Chemistry and Biology plus an upper second class honours degree.
 Alternatively, a lower second class honours degree is acceptable combined with a master's degree (with at least a merit).
 For 2012 entry, approximately 10 per cent of our five-year programme dental students were graduates.

 Criminal conviction disclosure: All offers of a place, and continued enrolment, are made subject to a satisfactory Disclosure and Barring Service (formerly Criminal Records Bureau) check.
 All applicants are required to declare on their UCAS application if they have any spent or unspent convictions, cautions or reprimands.
 Examination 're-mark' policy: Conditional offer holders must supply to the College all complete examination results (including final grades) by 1 September of the year of entry.
 For example, conditional offer holders who initially do not meet their offer may apply for an A-level re-mark.
 If official notification of any change to the final grade is supplied to the College no later than 1 September and this change meets the initial offer, the offer holder can begin the programme that academic year.
 Without exception, if the improved re-marked examination result is supplied to the Student Admissions Office after 1 September, a deferred offer of a place will be made.
-Further information: There is also a PDF of frequently asked questions which can be accessed from the 'further information' tab.

 35 points overall and theree Higher Level subjects at 766